NOAA ESRL Chemical Sciences Division

 1986: BS Chemistry, cum laude, University of California, Berkeley

-Aerosol Composition and Formation: In-situ observations of aerosol chemical composition primarily with the c-ToF AMS, aerosol emission and secondary formation downwind of various sources, and phase-partitioning between trace gases and aerosols.
+Aerosol Composition and Formation: In-situ observations of aerosol chemical composition primarily with the c-ToF AMS with the light-scattering module, aerosol emission and secondary formation downwind of various sources, and phase-partitioning between trace gases and aerosols.

 Heterogeneous Chemistry: Study of reactions occurring inside or at the surface of aerosols and their potential impact on air quality and climate.